evadeo/diraf/README.md

 * **Arthur NAEGELY** - [Arthur-NA](https://github.com/Arthur-NA)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details